 We've seen many choose not to accept reservations, a move that frustrates many diners.
 But for restaurateurs, there's often good reasons to go book-less: crowds.
 "It helps them create a particular kind of scene," says Sam Sifton of The New York Times.
 No-shows can also mean a serious dent in revenue.
 Over at the Amex OPEN Forum, Maggie addresses the topic.

-Entries tagged with 'AmEx OPEN Forum'
+'AmEx OPEN Forum' on Serious Eats

 Press releases are a dime-a-dozen in this business, but some of them are just so awful that you really start to question your faith in human intelligence.
 Here are a few of the worst we've seen.